DarkDabula/my-modularized-hotas/status.md

 ![Connector one board front](./images/20221025_CB1prot_front.jpg)
 ![Connector one back front](./images/20221025_CB1prot_back.jpg)

-Besides that I began to program the slave arduino.
+Besides that I began to program the slave Arduino.
 Results are promising so far.

 ## 19. Oct 2022
 I reached a major milestone within this project.
 All basic parts of the lever are designed and printed.